 Most patients ended up frustrated and unhealthy, with nothing more than a prescription to solve their problems.

 Managed care’s reboot is coordinated care.
 Like traditional managed care, coordinated care focuses on primary care as a patient’s main source of healthcare.
 But it goes beyond managed care by targeting the root problems of health, like poor access and a lack of behavior change.

-An on- or near-site clinic delivers on the promises of managed care.
+An on- or near-site care center delivers on the promises of managed care.
 But it's backed with the potential power of the coordinated care model.

-Here are a few ways that an on-site clinic delivers coordinated care.
+Here are a few ways that an on-site care center delivers coordinated care.

 1) Benefits Plan Integration